Trailing volatility or Volatility Trend Analysis

-Volatility Trend Analysis is the analysis of volatility trend lines of various instruments on the portfolio.
-The volatility trend line is a graphical representation of how the riskiness of that given instrument has changed over time and depicts the general trend witnessed in risk levels.
+The volatility trend line is a graphical representation of the riskiness of a given instrument over time.
+It depicts the general trend witnessed in risk levels.
 A rising trend indicates an increase in risk due to increased fluctuations in underlying prices (level and/or frequency) over the period of study.
-A horizontal trend line indicates that average volatilities have remained stable over the period whereas a decline trend line shows decreasing levels of risk.
+A horizontal trend line indicates that average volatility has remained stable over the period whereas a declining trend line shows decreasing levels of risk.

-The analysis may be carried for varying granularities.
-For example for the equity market we may analyze riskiness by sector:
+The analysis may be carried for varying granularity.
+For example withiin the equity market we may analyze riskiness by sector:

 Or we may look at trend lines for stocks within a particular sector, such as the cement sector below: